Digital Behaviour & Emotions Health & Well-being

 It is incredibly important to have a conversation now about what would happen if they told you that they had seen something, violent, sexual or… well, dodgy.

-One way to have this conversation is to create a contract with them.
+One way to have this conversation is to create an agreement with them.
 You could write a clause that says:

-If you see anything online that makes you feel uncomfortable or unsafe you will tell me, and I am contractually obliged to listen and I promise that my first response will not be to take away your device.
+If you see anything online that makes you feel uncomfortable or unsafe you will tell me, and I will listen.
+I promise that my first response will not be to take away your device.
 However, I reserve the right to genuinely care about how you are feeling, get you help if you need it and confiscate your device if that is necessary.

-They need to know for sure that your first response isn’t going to be reactive.
+They need to know for sure that our first response isn’t going to be reactive.

 2. If they have been using their own device for a while